apache/nuttx/boards/sim/sim/sim/README.txt

   1. This version has one builtin function:  This configuration: apps/examples/hello.

-  2. This version has password protection enable.
-Here is the login:
+  2. This version has password protection enabled.
+Here is the login info:

        USERNAME:  admin
        PASSWORD:  Administrator